 On May 25, 2021, the University received an award of \$960 thousand from the Department of Health and Human Services (HHS) to support Mental and Behavioral Health education as part of the American Rescue Act of 2021.
-Sponsored project revenue of \$272 thousand has been recognized in fiscal year 2022.
+Sponsored project revenue of \$579 thousand has been recognized in fiscal year 2023.

 The University will continue to monitor compliance with the terms and conditions of all federal awards and the impact of the pandemic on revenues and expenses.
 If it is determined that the University is unable to attest to or comply with current or future terms and conditions, the University's ability to retain some or all of the distribution received may be impacted.
+The Federal COVID-19 Public Health Emergency declaration ended on May 11, 2023.